 Cardiff Met Students based at Llandaff or Cyncoed

-If you are a current Cardiff Met student (studying on a Foundation Year or HNC/D) and wish to top-up to an undergraduate programme, you will need to contact your Programme Director in the first instance and complete the Declaration of Intent Form, more information can be found
+If you are a current Cardiff Met student (studying on a Foundation Year or HNC/D) and wish to top-up or progess to an undergraduate programme, you will need to contact your Programme Director in the first instance and declare which degree you want to progress to.
+More information can be found